Froebel, Montessori and Steiner: Champions of Children

 Freidrich Froebel

-Freidrich Froebel (1782-1852) invented kindergarten which literally means a child's garden.
+Freidrich Froebel (1782-1852) invented "kindergarten," which means "a child's garden."
 Froebel wanted children to interact with their surroundings.
 Interacting with nature was central to his philosophy of education.
-He believed that interacting with nature would lead children in a closer examination of how things work.
-Froebel was influenced by the Swiss pedagogue Johann Heinrich Pestalozzi (1746-1827) whose methods and approach to education, in turn, shaped a young Albert Einstein when he attended the local school in Aarau.
-Today few people with the exception of educators or trivia buffs know who Froebel is even though his influence in early childhood education was profound.
+He believed that interacting with nature would lead children to a closer examination of how things work.
+Froebel was influenced by the Swiss pedagogue Johann Heinrich Pestalozzi (1746-1827), whose methods and approach to education, in turn, shaped a young Albert Einstein when he attended the local school in Aarau.
+Today, few people, except educators or trivia buffs, know who Froebel is, even though his influence in early childhood education was profound.

-One of the features of Froebel's approach to teaching children was the use of gifts.
-He developed five gifts which were to be given to the child in ascending order.
-The gifts were designed to teach awareness of shapes, spatial relationships, and many more concepts to even the youngest child.
+One feature of Froebel's approach to teaching children was the use of gifts.
+He developed five gifts to be given to the child in ascending order.
+The gifts were designed to teach awareness of shapes, spatial relationships, and many other concepts to even the youngest child.

 This video offers an overview of Froebel.